 Whitehorse is located in the Yukon Southern Lakes area.
 Its landscape is characterized by broad valleys and large lakes.
 The vegetation of this area is mainly open coniferous and mixed woodland typical of the boreal forest.
 In open areas and at lower elevations grasslands are common.
-Land has been identified for five regional parks within Whitehorse: Chadburn Lake Park, McIntyre Creek Park, Wolf Creek Park, McLean Lake Park, and Paddy's Pond/ Ice Lake Park.
-Together, these Regional Parks will represent over 30% of the total area of Whitehorse.

-The protection of the ground and surface water is important to maintain water quality and quantity within City limits.
+The protection of the ground and surface water is important to maintain water quality and quantity within city limits.
 Waterbodies, wetlands, and riparian areas help maintain the overall health of natural areas and habitat and support local biodiversity.
 Also, the most significant wildlife areas within City limits are found alongside wetlands, streams, lakes, and rivers.
 Groundwater must also be protected to ensure safe drinking water.
-Since 2010, the City has obtained its municipal water only from the Riverdale Aquifer via a system of wells.
+Since 2010, the City has obtained its municipal water only from the Riverdale Aquifer via a system of wells, however, Schwatka Lake continues to be reserved as the City's secondary water source.
 Residents not connected to municipal water system also rely on groundwater wells.